This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery to remove the spleen

-What if my child misses a dose of the Hib vaccine?
+What should I do if my child misses a dose of the Hib vaccine?

 Who should not get the Hib vaccine?